Past Award Recipients

 2009 Return to Top

 Tom Lennon is currently an actor/comedian who writes for and stars in the popular T.V. show "Reno 911".
 He has a long list of successful acting, writing, directing and producing credits, including "Night at the Museum", "Herbie Fully Loaded" and the current comedy film, "17 Again".

 In 1977, Warren Buckmaster developed the first solar home.
 He then developed an energy conserving tract of homes in Hemet, California, called Blue Skies Radiant Homes.
 His concept for home energy efficiency was a precursor to today’s green initiatives and has been featured nationally in televised documentaries, newspapers and magazines.

 Aaron Parchem represented the United States at the 2006 Winter Olympic Games in Pairs Figure Skating.
 Aaron was the first African-American male figure skater to skate in the Olympic Games.

 2008 Return to Top

-Youngest Music Director of Dick Clark’s live Good Ol’ Rock & Roll Show, performing w/ artists like Chuck Berry, Jerry Lee Lewis, The Beach Boys; noted voice over artist; created “Let Freedom Sing” one-man show, benefiting NY firefighters in 9/11 aftermath; his 101st Rock Division band entertains troops in Mideast and his Forgotten Hero Foundation produces entertainment for veterans; Board member/ Director, National American Veterans Museum.
+Youngest Music Director of Dick Clark’s live Good Ol’ Rock & Roll Show, performing w/ artists like Chuck Berry, Jerry Lee Lewis, The Beach Boys.
+He is a noted voice over artist, and created “Let Freedom Sing” one-man show, benefiting NY firefighters in 9/11 aftermath.
+His 101st Rock Division band entertains troops in Mideast and his Forgotten Hero Foundation produces entertainment for veterans.
+Board member/ Director, National American Veterans Museum.

 2007 Return to Top